BinomialLLC/basis_universal/README.md

 `basisu x.exr`

+Note the .EXR reader we're using is [TinyEXR's](https://github.com/syoyo/tinyexr), which doesn't support all possible .EXR compression modes.
+Tools like [ImageMagick](https://imagemagick.org/) can be used to create .EXR files that TinyEXR can read.

 Alternatively, LDR images (such as .PNG) can be compressed to UASTC HDR by specifying `-hdr`.
 By default, LDR images, when compressed to UASTC HDR, are first converted from sRGB to linear light before compression.
 This conversion step can be disabled by specifying `-hdr_ldr_no_srgb_to_linear`.

 Importantly, for best quality, you should **supply basisu with original uncompressed source images**.
 Any other type of lossy compression applied before basisu (including ETC1/BC1-5, BC7, JPEG, etc.) will cause multi-generational artifacts to appear in the final output textures.